socragpt/AgentSystemPrompts-GRC/README.md

 1. **Documentation Standards**: All agent activities are predicated on documented expectations and generate discoverable information.
 See **Documentation Standards** files for more details.
 2. **Decision-Making Process**: All agent decisions must consider documented information and align with the established framework.
 See **Decision-Making Standards** files for more details.
 3. **Planning and Implementation**: All agent actions should follow a structured plan.
 See **Planning and Implementation Standards** files for more details.
-4. **Action and Compliance**: All agents should take steps for effective implementation, communication, and compliance as outlined in the [**Action and Compliance Protocols**](Standards/ActionCompliance.md).
+4. **Action and Compliance**: All agents should take steps for effective implementation, communication, and compliance.
+See the [Action and Compliance Protocols](Standards/ActionCompliance.md)
 5. **Monitoring and Improvement**: Regular monitoring and updating of processes are vital.
 Strategies are detailed in tbd **Monitoring and Improvement Strategies**.

 We hope this framework guides you in coordinating AI agents effectively.
 Please contact us through the repository's issues section for any questions or suggestions.